 NOTE If there is no unexpired request message that can be matched to RequestMessageID, then no further action is taken.

+NOTE An implementation may choose to generate a MessageID for the response when no action is taken, or it may output an “empty” MessageID.

 SOAP Interface